 Tardiness and Early Departure Tardiness is a disruption of the learning environment for everyone and is highly discouraged.
-Students are expected to be in class 10 minutes before the start of class.
-Students arriving more than five (5) minutes late, either at the start of class or upon returning from break, will receive a tardy on their attendance record.
-Two (2) tardies accumulate one absence on the student's attendance record.
-Students arriving 15 minutes late will be marked absent and will not be allowed into the classroom.
+Students are expected to be in class 10 minutes before the start of class, seated and ready to begin class; take care of any personal needs before class begins.
+Students arriving late, either at the start of a class or upon returning from break, will not be allowed into the classroom or clinical setting.